zlc1004/Carpool/README.md

-# Carpool - University Ride Sharing Application
+# Carpool

 A modern web application built with Meteor and React that facilitates ride sharing within school communities.
-Users can create, join, and manage carpools with features including secure authentication, CAPTCHA verification, and administrative tools.
+Users can create, join, and manage carpools.

 ## Features